 Consent for Photographs

-Guidance Note

-This consent form can be tailored and sent to parents and/or staff to gain consent for the use of their photos.

-Within the wording below are a number of instances when you may take photos.
-Please delete from the form (including within the table) if they are no longer applicable

-Dear [NAME]

 The General Data Protection Regulation came into force from the 25th May 2018.
 This placed additional obligations on organisations which affects how they handle personal data.
 We take cyber security and data protection very seriously and we have put steps in place within our organisation to ensure we maintain secure and compliant systems.

 As a school, we regularly use photographs to show how our pupils and the school as a whole develop.
 Images can also help us illustrate and communicate with parents about upcoming events and can help advertise and market the school to prospective parents and pupils.